WE NEED MORE INFORMATION;

 To build a sustainable economy, we need to make the transformations of energy to electrons to bits as efficient as possible.
 At a macroscopic scale, we are talking about highly efficient networked computing systems powering all aspects of life, run on renewable technologies.
 On a microscopic scale, technology companies will start to consider how to fashion highly integrated autonomous systems, where semiconductor design is based on the thermal management properties of the data-centre they’re housed in.
 This level of technological advancement will support an inclusive society, falling living costs, and a higher quality of life on a global scale.

-Processing information using computers requires electrical energy, the Information Flywheel describes how increasing the energy efficiency of computing will enable greater throughput of information and, as the information system scales, how it will rely on sustainable sources of energy to perpetuate the cycle.
+Processing information using computers requires electrical energy, the Information Processing Triangle describes how increasing the energy efficiency of computing will enable greater throughput of information and, as the information system scales, how it will rely on sustainable sources of energy to perpetuate the cycle.

 As the world’s demand for information processing continues to grow, and the urgency of the Energy Transition intensifies, two key megatrends are realised: